textpotential/aproximatebible/docs/resume.md

 ### Summary

-I am a solutions architect, instructional designer, and database administrator with nearly 20 years of experience helping organizations creatively explore, design, implement, and adapt technological solutions to address their most pressing business needs.
+I am a translator.
+I help organizations translate complex business needs into elegant technological solutions.
+Nearly 20 years of experience as a solutions architect, instructional designer, and database administrator has taught me to creatively explore, design, implement, and adapt technologies that fit many different environments.
 A unique combination of broad experience, exceptional communication skills, and technical capacities allows me to translate complex institutional needs into fitting technological solutions and provide a bridge between organizational culture and emerging technologies.

 ### Skills